-- 5.48 The firm shall not provide internal audit services to an entity relevant to an engagement or a significant affiliate of such an entity, where the firm is undertaking an engagement. - 5.49 During the course of the engagement, the persons conducting the engagement may evaluate the design and test the operating effectiveness of some of the entity's internal financial controls, and the operation of any relevant internal audit function, and provide management with observations on matters that have come to their attention, including comments on weaknesses in the internal control systems and/or the internal audit function together with suggestions for addressing them.
-This work is a by-product of the engagement rather than the result of a separate undertaking to provide non-audit services and therefore does not constitute internal audit services for the purposes of this Ethical Standard. - 5.50 In some circumstances, additional work is undertaken to respond to risks identified by management or those charged with governance.
+- 5.50 During the course of the engagement, the persons conducting the engagement may evaluate the design and test the operating effectiveness of some of the entity's internal financial controls, and the operation of any relevant internal audit function, and provide management with observations on matters that have come to their attention, including comments on weaknesses in the internal control systems and/or the internal audit function together with suggestions for addressing them.
+This work is a by-product of the engagement rather than the result of a separate undertaking to provide non-audit services and therefore does not constitute internal audit services for the purposes of this Ethical Standard. - 5.51 In some circumstances, additional work is undertaken to respond to risks identified by management or those charged with governance.
 Where the persons conducting the engagement consider that such risks could impact their opinion on the financial statements such work is considered to be engagement work for the purposes of this Ethical Standard (see paragraphs 5.6 and 5.7).